Taha-Firoz/flutter-elinux/Creating-new-flutter-projects.md

-## create a new flutter project for app
+## How to create a new flutter app project
 ```Shell
 $ flutter-elinux create <your_app_project_name>
 ```

-## create a new flutter project for plugin
+## How to create a new flutter plugin project
 ```Shell
 $ flutter-elinux create --template=plugin <your_plugin_project_name>
 ```